 Period.
 I believe that food should not be full of ingredients I can’t pronounce, artificial junk, unnatural preservatives, etc. I don’t buy “processed” foods.
 I don’t drink soda.
 I do not support the unbelievable amounts of GMO high fructose corn syrup that is lurking about in everything from juice to soy sauce.

-So when I say sugar is not bad, but essential, to good health, I’m talking about the right kind of sugar as part of a real foods diet.
+So when I say sugar is essential to good health, I’m talking about the right kind of sugar as part of a real foods diet.
 I’m not trying to promote a candy fest or soda pop binge.
+That kind of sugar is bad.
+Really bad.
 And while I also believe that even all natural sugars are not necessarily created equal, here is just a short sampling of the foods I think are good for human consumption:

 - Ripe fruit